KTruong008/kylebuildsstuff/src/routes/why-sui-and-solana-have-staying-power/+page.md

 Yet again, I feel I am faced with the decision of A or B.

 To choose one is to exclude the other, I can only be a maxi of one chain.
-Ok, not really, but let’s think this through.
+Ok not really, but let’s think this through.

 ## Solana, right now